sveltekit-i18n/parsers/parser-default/README.md

 `date` – input value is converted to locale date string.\
 `ago` – input value is converted to locale relative date string.

-Each modifier returns a string value based on these input parameters:
+Each modifier returns a string value based on [properties](https://github.com/sveltekit-i18n/parsers/blob/master/README.md#parse-iparserparse).

-1) input value from payload (placeholder value)
-2) parsed interpolation options from the definition
-3) default value
-4) current locale

 When placeholder value is not matched and you don't specify the `default` value, modifier returns an empty string.

 You can include your own modifiers in [Options](#options)!
 See `parser-default` example in [Examples](https://github.com/sveltekit-i18n/lib/tree/master/examples).

-Modifier definition looks like this:
+Modifier notation looks like this:
 ```hbs
 {{placeholder:modifier; placeholderVal1:Interpolation value 1; placeholderVal2:Interpolation value 2; ... ; default:Default value;}}
 ```